We're responsible for maintaining and inspecting council owned trees in:

 Trees in gardens, or on other private land, are the responsibility of the owner.
 If a tree in a neighbouring property is causing you problems you should take it up with the owner.

 You have a right to prune any overhanging branches from council or privately owned trees back to the boundary of your property, unless it's a protected tree or you live in a conservation area.
-You'll be responsible for disposing of the prunings properly, either in your green bin or at a waste and recycling centre.
+You'll be responsible for disposing of the prunings properly, either in your green bin or at a household waste and recycling centre.

 Tree Preservation Orders and conservation areas